Gexkill/sweng2/RASD/src/index.md

 * We assume that we have a fee for each passenger, the fee depends of the number of passengers
 * We assume that we have a fixed sharing discount percentage
 * We assume that we have a fixed price per kilometer per passenger
+* We decide to don't perform the phone number verification since we said that we want to create a quicker taxi request system and verification is a long step.
+Real application (calling system) work in this way

 ##Constrains